 - Get a Blue Card from the Advancement Chair or from the Merit Badge Coordinator.

 - Find out who the Merit Badge Counselor is for the badge that you want to work on.
-Mr. Verdi has a list of all the counselors.
+Ms. Shook has a list of all the counselors.

-- Get the Blue Card signed by Mr. Perry or one of the Assistant Scoutmasters.
+- Get the Blue Card signed by Mr. Hawkins or one of the Assistant Scoutmasters.